carbon198/esphome-mideaXYE-rs485/README.md

 This project will allow you to wirelessly communicate with your Midea AC unit via the XYE terminals.
 These terminals are normally used for communication with a Central Controller Module (CCM) but the data has been reverse engineered (https://codeberg.org/xye/xye).
 I initially used the code from bunicutz project https://github.com/Bunicutz/ESP32_Midea_RS485/tree/main, but as of ESPHome 2025.2.0 custom components are no longer supported and that code does not work.
 This project doesn't use custom components, just several lambda functions and a header file.
 I'm not a C++ developer, so forgive me if the code isn't very elegant.
 It gets the job done though!

 # Hardware
+## ESP32 device setup
-1. ESPHome device
+1. ESP32 device
 2. RS-485 transceiver with **automatic flow control** (if not you will need to edit my code to switch flow control manually after serial read/write)
 3. Midea-like heat pump or air handler with **XYE terminals**.

-1. Connect ESP Vin, GND, GPIO16 to RX, and GPIO17 to TX on the UART side of the transceiver (can edit these in the header file if necessary).
+4. Connect ESP Vin, GND, GPIO16 to RX, and GPIO17 to TX on the UART side of the transceiver (can edit these in the header file if necessary).
+5. On the RS-485 transceiver connect A to X, B to Y, and GND to E (optional).

+## ESP8266 device setup
+1. ESP8266 device
+2. RS-485 transceiver with **automatic flow control** (if not you will need to edit my code to switch flow control manually after serial read/write)
+3. Midea-like heat pump or air handler with **XYE terminals**.
+4. Connect ESP Vin, GND, GPIO13 to RX, and GPIO15 to TX on the UART side of the transceiver (can edit these in the header file if necessary).
-2. On the RS-485 transceiver connect A to X, B to Y, and GND to E (optional).
+5. On the RS-485 transceiver connect A to X, B to Y, and GND to E (optional).

 # Software
 This was intended for use with Home Assistant, the YAML file is for ESPHome.

 1. Create a new ESPHome device and configure it with your wifi info
-2. Paste the contents of "midea-xye.yaml" under the auto-populated info in your new ESPHome device.
+2. If using ESP32: Paste the contents of "esp32-mideaXYE.yaml" under the auto-populated info in your new ESPHome device.
+3. If using ESP8266: Paste the contents of "esp8266-mideaXYE.yaml" under the auto-populated info in your new ESPHome device
-3. Under the esphome yaml header in your file add:
+4. Under the esphome yaml header in your file add:
 ```
 includes:
   - xyeVars.h